 Ankona Shadowcast 18

-Typical microskiff parameters include poling in less than 6 inches of water, carrying a reasonable load of two anglers and gear, featuring a lower beam-to-length ratio than standard skiffs, and requiring less than 40 hp, says Erin Walker, Ankona sales manager.
+Typical microskiff parameters include poling in less than 6 inches of water, carrying a reasonable load of two anglers and gear, featuring a lower beam-to-length ratio than standard skiffs, and requiring less than 40 horsepower, says Erin Walker, of Ankona.

 “The main advantage of the microskiff is they simply draw less than other shallow-water boats,” Walker says.
 “The best micros can pole in 4 to 5 inches.
 The blade on a kayak paddle is larger than that.
 And again, that’s taking a couple of anglers and gear.”